EthKyiv/Home/content/page/section/dayzero.md

 ---
 <!-- :app-link{to="hacker_manual"}[Hackers Guide] -->

-:lead{class="text-lg"}[On 25 May 2023, change-makers and future-builders descended upon Kyiv for DayZERO.
+:span{class="text-lg"}[On 25 May 2023, change-makers and future-builders descended upon Kyiv for DayZERO.
 The announcement of Ukraine’s premier community-driven Ethereum event EthKYIV.]

  A day packed with talks, discussions, introductions, and advancements on chain and in person: